When Will I Get My VA Disability Back Pay?

 What Are Effective Dates?

 An effective date is the start date that VA uses to begin payments.
-VA grants effective dates based on either the date it received the veteran’s claim, or the date that entitlement arose (e.g. date a veteran was diagnosed with the condition they are claiming).
+VA grants effective dates based on either the date it received the veteran’s claim, or the date that entitlement arose (e.g., date a veteran was diagnosed with the condition they are claiming).
+Retroactive benefits, or back pay, will be paid to the veteran starting from the effective date.
+Going forward, VA will also pay the veteran the rate they were awarded in the decision on a monthly basis.

 Common Misconceptions About VA Back Pay